lfedgeai/AegisEdgeAI/README.md

 # Edge AI Architecture with Verifiable Geofencing Proofs

 ## Problem Statement
-Current security approaches for inference applications, secret stores, and model repositories face critical gaps:
+Current security approaches for inference applications, secret stores, system agents, and model repositories face critical gaps:
 * Bearer tokens ([RFC 6750]) safeguard resources but can be replayed if stolen — for example, through compromise of an identity provider (e.g., Okta) or a metadata server (e.g., Kubernetes bootstrap token).
 * Proof‑of‑Possession (PoP) tokens ([RFC 7800]) bind a token to a private key, reducing replay risk.
 However, they remain vulnerable to Account manipulation (e.g., MITRE T1098).
 These attacks can
   * Run invalid workload versions